Join hundreds of clinics and acquire new patients from abroad. Please fill out the form and we will get back to you within 2 days.

 If you have a tooth abscess, you have probably noticed some symptoms like extreme tooth abscess pain, or swelling around the affected tooth.
 Let’s take a more in depth look at just what a tooth abscess is.

 Human mouths are full of bacteria, both good and bad.
 This bacteria forms a sticky film on your teeth called plaque.
 Plaque can be removed by proper brushing and flossing, but if not completely removed, the bacteria that live in the plaque can create an acid that will eat away at your tooth enamel.
 Once the enamel is weakened, a cavity can form and that bacteria can enter the cavity and spread all the way down to the root, causing an infection or an abscess.
 Once that happens, a collection of pus can form inside your teeth.
 Some tooth abscess symptoms are like normal toothache symptoms, while others are much more intense.
-They include:

 If you have any of these symptoms of an abscess in your tooth, it’s important to see your dentist as soon as possible to stop the infection from spreading, and help relieve your pain.
 There are three types of dental abscess, which we will look into a bit more below.